iulianPeiu6/Watchster/README.md

 - [ ] Users can see a list of recomanded movies ordered from the best to worst
 - [ ] A movie can be marked by an User as seen
 - [ ] A movie that was seen will not be recomaned anymore to that user
-- [ ] The application sends emails to the users from time to time to give new movie recomandations
+- [ ] The System sends emails to the users from time to time to give new movie recomandations
 - [ ] A User can disable the email notification
 - [ ] Users can logout
 - [ ] Users can delete their account